Computability and Complexity of Categorical Structures: Describing Categorical Structures

 Programs will not just be sequences of statements.
 Some lines will be given labels.
 There will be conditional statements of the form where $\alpha$ and $\beta$ are natural transformations and $L$ is a label of some line.
 When such a conditional statement is met, the program will evaluate to see if the two natural transformations are exactly the same and if so, execution of the program will go to the first line of the program with the label $L$.
 This will permit us to control the execution of the programs.
 These conditional statements can be used to not only compare natural transformations but also functors and categories.

-The last line of any program will $\verb"Return"(\X, \Y, \Z)$ operation where $\X, \Y$ and $\Z$ are different categorical structures.
+The last line of any program will be a $\verb|Return|$ operation, such as $\verb"Return"(\X, \Y, \Z)$ where $\X, \Y$ and $\Z$ are three categorical structures.
 This will tell what structure are being defined by the program.
-There can be many parts to a structure.
+There can be any finite number of categorical structures returned.
+In general, there are many parts to a structure.
 For example, a monad/triple is a category, an endofunctor and a few natural transformations that satisfy certain requirements.

-These seem to be the major operations needed to describe categorical structures.
-We summarize all the operations of Sammy in Table 1 at the end of this paper.
+These are the major operations needed to describe categorical structures.
+The syntax and semantics of Sammy is presented in an appendix at the end of this paper.

 There are a few remarks that need to be stated about Sammy: \begin{itemize} \item Numbers, strings, trees, graphs, arrays, and other typical data types are not mentioned in our programming language.
 The only types that Sammy deals with are categories, functors, and natural transformations.
 This was done on purpose.
 We want to emphasize that the usual data types can be derived from the categorical structures.
 Categories and algorithms are more ``primitive'' than numbers, strings, etc.